 - To compare actual physical counts and match them with business reports

-- To help determine the effectiveness of your warehouse procedures and identify problems in your inventory management
+- Audits can help you help determine the effectiveness of your warehouse procedures and identify problems in your inventory management

 - To help reveal each failure owing to lack of security which results in loss, theft or misappropriation.